g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 No large changes: people on incapacity benefit have been dying very slightly less (1043 -> 1032), and there's a slight increase (116 to 138) among JSA recipients.
 Given ~[2.5m][totalEsa] people on <a href="{{esa}}">ESA</a>, this fall works out to about 275 fewer deaths per year. <a href="#fn:5" id="fnref:5">5</a> <a href="#fn:4" id="fnref:4">4</a>

 <!--
 If I was a journalist or activist, I'd wrap up here: clearly Tory welfare reforms have been miraculous, saving hundreds of lives somehow.
-Never mind the big bold writing that correctly says _This information cannot be used as evidence to support a link or otherwise between mortality and benefit receipt._
+Never you mind the big bold writing that correctly says _This information cannot be used as evidence to support a link or otherwise between mortality and benefit receipt._
  -->

-But we're interested in the ones who <i>aren't</i> on disability any more, in particular the ones who were kicked off.
-(Many <a href="{{transition}}">move onto Jobseeker's Allowance</a>, which is actually the lowest-mortality group, even after adjusting for the relative youth of people on JSA.
+But we're interested in the ones who <i>aren't</i> on disability any more; in particular, the ones who were kicked off.
+(Many <a href="{{transition}}">move onto Jobseeker's Allowance</a> (JSA), which is actually the lowest-mortality group, even after adjusting for the relative youth of people on JSA.
 Then there's a group who presumably fall off the official stats entirely.)

-So compare the mortality rate of people on ESA (1.032%) with those kicked off it.
+So, compare the mortality rate of people on ESA (1.032%) with those kicked off it.
 The [published data for WCA results][wcaResults] only goes up to March 2013 at present; I'll update this when they're out, but for now let's plot a dumb model for the 2013-4 rate:

 <div align="center">
 	<img src="/img/esa-deaths/ffw.png" />